 Long term incentives for NEO's consist of share options which are also a variable component of compensation.
-Where the cash bonus payable to business unit managers or the CEO exceeds \$50,000, the entitled individual is required to accept, in lieu of cash, stock options equal to onequarter of the cash bonus entitlement exceeding \$50,000.
-These options are 10-year stock options granted at the market price at the time of grant.
+Where the cash bonus payable to business unit managers or the CEO and CFO exceeds \$50,000, the entitled individual may be required to accept, in lieu of cash, stock options equal to up to one quarter of the cash bonus entitlement exceeding \$50,000.
+These options are

+10-year stock options granted at the market price at the time of grant.
 The Corporation also retains the right to grant discretionary options with 5 year duration.
 This discretion is used from time to time to provide additional long term incentives to business unit managers, the CEO and the CFO.